 Hi [name], I left you a voicemail earlier this week and wanted to ensure you received it.
 I hope we can schedule a time to discuss the project further.
 Let me know what times next week work best for you, and we’ll go from there.

 Subject Line: Following Up on My Message From [Date]

 12. Offering a Gift or Voucher

 Sending gifts and vouchers via email is an increasingly popular way to reward customers for their loyalty.
-When crafting follow-up emails offering these items, it’s important to strike the right tone of appreciation and enthusiasm.
+When crafting follow-up emails offering these items, striking the right tone of appreciation and enthusiasm is important.
 Start with a polite greeting, then quickly describe the type of voucher or gift you’re offering.

 Subject Line: [Company Name] Appreciation Gift

 13. Following Up After a Trigger